 - 1. In the Work Order Tracking application, select the work order associated with the aircraft or piece of equipment that you want to update. - 2.
 From the Select Action menu, select Install/Remove Equipment. - 3.
 Select the node that contains the build position that you want to update and click OK. - 4.
-If the Transaction Date field is empty, specify a value. - 5.
+In the Transaction Date field, specify the date and time of the removal. - 5.
 Update the value in the applicable Actual Count field. - 6.
 Click OK.